 I asked Samuel when he’d started feeling low.
-It emerged that he’d always felt different from the other children, different to the girls, but around his 11th birthday he had admitted to himself that he was a boy.
-He’d told his mum but she’d laughed it off and told him he was just a tomboy, it was a phase, he’d grow out of it.
-He’d opened up to his best friend at school, but before long word was out and the bullying started.
-He internalized his feelings, started to withdraw from his friendship groups, started disengaging from school.
+It emerged that he’d always felt different from the other children, different to the girls, but around his 11th birthday, he had admitted to himself that he was a boy.
+He’d told his mum, but she’d laughed it off and told him he was just a tomboy; it was a phase, he’d grow out of it.
+He’d opened up to his best friend at school, but before long, word was out, and the bullying started.
+He internalized his feelings, started withdrawing from his friendship groups, and disengaged from school.
 And started self-harming.
 Cutting.
 And fantasizing about taking an overdose.
 But he was too scared.

 “Can I see my mum now?” he asked.
 “Of course,” I replied.

 “Will you tell her for me please?” he added hopefully.
 “Of course,” I replied again.

 Sam’s mum was devastated.
 Not by his gender identity but by that he’d been so sad, so unable to communicate with her.

 Samuel was seen by CAMHS later that afternoon.
 A safety plan was made, along with a referral to a paediatric endocrinologist specializing in gender identity.